pgadmin-org/pgadmin4/docs/en_US/exclusion_constraint_dialog.rst

 .. image:: images/exclusion_constraint_columns.png

 Use the fields in the *Columns* tab to to specify the column(s) to which the constraint applies.
-Use the drop-down listbox next to *Column* to select a column and click *Add* to provide details of the action on the column:
+Use the drop-down listbox next to *Column* to select a column and click the *Add* icon (+) to provide details of the action on the column:

 * The *Column* field is populated with the selection made in the *Column* drop-down listbox.
 * If applicable, use the drop-down listbox in the *Operator class* to specify the operator class that will be used by the index for the column.
 * Move the *DESC* switch to *DESC* to specify a descending sort order.
 The default is *ASC* which specifies an ascending sort order.
+* Use the *NULLs order* column to specify the placement of NULL values (when sorted).
+Specify *FIRST* or *LAST*.
 * Use the drop-down list next to *Operator* to specify a comparison or conditional operator.

 Click the *SQL* tab to continue.